-If the ignition is turned to LOCK/ OFF while the wipers are on 1, 2, or $\overline{\hat{\nabla}}$, they will immediately stop.
+If the ignition is turned to LOCK/ OFF while the wipers are on LO, HI, or INT, they will immediately stop.

-If the windshield wiper lever is then moved to \bigcirc before the driver door is opened, or within 10 minutes, the wipers will restart and move to the base of the windshield.
+If the windshield wiper lever is then moved to off before the driver door is opened or within 10 minutes, the wipers will restart and move to the base of the windshield.

-If the ignition is turned to LOCK/ OFF during a windshield wash, the wipers will stop when they reach the base of the windshield.
+If the ignition is turned to LOCK/ OFF while the wipers are performing wipes due to windshield washing, the wipers continue to run until they reach the base of the windshield.